rahul-yadav-dev/Food-Ordering-App/README.md

 - Dispatch Action
 - Read the selector

 # Note (very important):

 1. When using useSelector and subscribing to the store, you need to subscribe to the exact portion of the store const store = useSelector((store)=> store) // subscrbing to whole store const items = store.cart.items
     // Anything changes in store store changes, we are not concerned about that, so subscribe only to the portion of the store that is important to our component

 // This cause a lot of performance issues

 You should use:
 Very Efficient-
 const items = useSelector((store)=> store.cart.items) // subscrbing to whole store

 2. AppStore has 'reducer' and slice has 'reducers'

 - a reducer is a combination of small reducers
   A app store is combination of cartReducer,
   A cart reducer is a combination of small reducers in cart ex: add to cart, clear cart etc

 Immer is used by redux behind the scenes

-3.
+# Episode: 13: Time for the test (Developer testing)

+Type of testing:

+- Manual testing: ex: contact us page- redered okay
+  If a change is made in code, will you check all the pages yourself again ?
+  Everytime when you write a new code in project, whenever you write a single line of code in project it can introduce bugs in different parts of the app

+- Write code to test the application
+  (Testing is part of writing code)

+Different type of testing that can be done by writing code: (first two testing are developers testing)

+- Unit Testing: Testing the react component in isolation
+- Integration Testing: Testing the integration of component Ex: search + click search => so many components collaborated with each other to deliver the feature

+- End to End Testing (E2E testing): Testing the react application from the point the user lands on the page to user leaving the app. i.e what user will do ex: login, add to cart, place order, logout.
+  Tools: cypress, selenium etc

+Setting the react application for tests:

+- React Testing library: built on DOM testing library -> uses jest -> uses babel

+# Setting up testing in our app

+- Install react testing library
+- Install jest
+- Install babel dependencies
+- Configure babel
+- Configure parcel config file to disable default babel transpilation and instead use our babel config
+- Jest config: npx jest config (execute)
+- js dom: web browser like environment
+- Install jsdom library
+- Install @babel/preset-react to make jsx work in test cases
+- Include @babel/preset-react inside my babel config : This helps our tests convert jsx to html for rendering
+- Install @testing-library/jest-dom

+File structure:

+- Any file present in **tests** will be considered as test or
+- Any file ending with .test.js, _.test.ts, .spec.js, spec.ts_ will be considered as test
+- console.log returns a react element/ jsx/ react fibre/ virtual dom

+- React fibre node/ jsx element/ react fibre node/ virtual node object: screen.getAllByRole().. etc